-This is a story about a couple of chalkboard/magnetic boards.
+This is a story about a couple of easy chalkboards and magnetic boards.
 Have you used magnetic paint?
 I have a couple of times, with very little success.
-I decided to break it out again, and give it another try.
+So, I decided to break it out again, and give it another try.

 SEVEN coats later and the magnetic paint will still only BARELY hold a very strong magnet.
 So the moral of this story is I will not be using this paint again.
 Too many failed attempts.
 I did apply a couple of coats of chalkboard paint over the magnetic paint, so it wasn’t a total fail.

 Please excuse the (saw)dust on the camera lens.
 This is the reason I do not have a big expensive camera!